Mathématique: Chapter 63

 “Yes,” Rush confirmed.

-McKay compressing his lips.
+McKay compressed his lips.
 “Uh huh.
 Yup.
 Of course he does.
 Like another person.
 Unreachable.
 Not actually you.”

 “Not just unreachable.
 Categorically unknowable.”

 “And, for you, yes.
 He might be.
-Because those things on your head, those things I let Zelenka talk me into coding, are the things that are going to keep it that way and, damn it, I knew.
+Because those things on your head, those things I let Zelenka talk me into coding, are the things that’ll keep it that way and, damn it, I knew.
 I knew—” McKay broke off, struggling heroically to control his expression.
-“They said you were dying, they said there was no time, but I never wanted this, and I am just.
+“They said you were dying; they said there was no time, but I never wanted this, and I am just.
 Really sorry.
-I’m not the guy who murdered past-you.
+I’m not the guy who murdered Past You.
 But I am, for sure, the guy keeping him dead.”

 “Not sure I’d look at it quite that way,” Rush began.

-“Sorry,” McKay said, his tone softer.
-“But just—don’t try to be nice to me about this.
+“Sorry.”
+McKay’s tone softened.
+“But—don’t try to be nice to me about this.
 I don’t need it.
-I definitely don’t want it.”
+I don’t want it.”

 “Oh get t’fuck, will you?”
-Rush said, smiling faintly.
+Rush smiled faintly.

-“Ha,” McKay replied.
+“Ha.”
+McKay sniffed.
 “That’s a little better.
 Still way too nice.
 But, getting there.”

 “Wow, you bringing your whole IQ to bear here?
 Because that’s a genius-level insight if I ever heard one.
-You’re gonna want to pace yourself.
+You’ll want to pace yourself.
 This isn’t a sprint, Nick.
 It’s a marathon.
 In which we’re usually sprinting.”

 They watched the planet in silence.

 “I’m going to work on this,” McKay said, finally.
 “I have—some shredded optimism in me somewhere.
-But—more than that.
-We have a doctor on Atlantis.
+But, more than that, we have a doctor on Atlantis.
 She’s incredible.
-She fixed me.
+She fixed me, when there was no hope left.
 She and I, together, may be able to fix you.
-She’s going to tell you we can’t do it.
+She’ll tell you we can’t do it.
 She’ll tell you we can’t, over and over again, in a really convincing manner.
 Everyone except me will believe her.
 And then—one day—” he opened a hand, looked at Rush, then dropped his eyes and shrugged.
-“I’m gonna fix this.”

 “I appreciate the optimism, Rodney,” Rush said.
 “But I won’t hold you to it.”